ThatQuiz Test Library Take this test now

 • 13.
 The Nigerian economy is described as a mixed economy because

-A) only individuals control production
+A) only the government controls production

 B) both government and private individuals participate in economic activities